 When you get your music in your preferred format in Modified Stave Notation you may still find it difficult to read and play at the same time.
 You may need to memorise the music before playing it.
-Visit our page on memorising music to read more and feel free to share your own experiences.

 George has been an enthusiastic violinist all his adult life, playing second violin for over 25 years in the Solihull Symphony Orchestra.
-When the damage affecting his eyes, due to age related macular degeneration, began to take its toll, and George found his music really hard to read, he started his researches into what could be done.
+When the damage affecting his eyes, due to age related macular degeneration, began to take its toll, and George found his music hard to read, he started his research into what could be done.
 The account below describes how George was assisted by RNIB and colleagues at his orchestra to continue playing in concerts using MSN.

 Power Music Accessible Format (AF) has been specially developed by Cambron Software Limited to account for the needs of partially sighted musicians.
 Thanks to a collaboration with RNIB and funding from the Elizabeth Eagle-Bott Memorial Fund, Power Music has been able to make the dream of an accessible sheet music display for many partially sighted musicians a reality.